nuraan-ai/.github/profile/README.md

 Decision-grade intelligence, built for humanitarian operations

-Nuraan transforms privacy-preserving mobility signals into actionable maps and metrics teams can trust.
+Nuraan emerged from the critical need for data-driven coordination during the increasing frequency of climate disasters.
+Our platform transforms raw telecom data into actionable intelligence, enabling humanitarian organizations to save lives through informed decision-making.